freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/variables.md

 If you're testing gameplay in the editor, the current values of both player and table variables are shown in the inspector and get updated in real time.

 > [!NOTE]
-> In the future, table variables could also marked as *editable*, so the player app could allow the user to change them.
+> In the future, table variables could also be marked as *editable*, so the player app could allow the user to change them.

 ### Setup